hdtls/swift-alertkit/README.md

 ###CocoaPods
 [CocoaPods](http://cocoapods.org) is the recommended way to add MLVAlertKit to your project.

-1. Add a pod entry for MLVAlertKit to your Podfile `pod 'MLVAlertKit', '~> 1.0.0'`
+1. Add a pod entry for MLVAlertKit to your Podfile `pod 'MLVAlertKit', '~> 1.1.0'` or `pod 'MLVAlertKit'`
-2. Install the pod(s) by running `pod install`.
+2. Install the pod(s) by running `pod install` or update by running `pod update`
 3. Include MLVAlertKit wherever you need it with `#import <MLVAlertKit/MLVAlertKit.h>`.

 ###Carthage
-1. Add MLVAlertKit to your Cartfile. e.g., `github "melvyndev/MLVAlertKit" ~> 1.0.0`
+1. Add MLVAlertKit to your Cartfile. e.g., `github "melvyndev/MLVAlertKit" ~> 1.1.0`
 2. Run `carthage update`
 3. Follow the rest of the [standard Carthage installation instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add MLVAlertKit to your project.